What is petty theft?

 As part of your punishment, you can be ordered to perform a certain amount of community service, which is work that you perform for free that benefits a governmental or non-profit organization.
 Community service is usually set up through the court system, and in California, can include the CalTrans program, which involves freeway clean-up.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
-A qualified criminal charge lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.
+A qualified theft lawyer can address your particular legal needs, explain the law, and represent you in court.
+Take the first step now and contact a local theft attorney to discuss your specific legal situation.